johnniealan/ncurses/TestStatusUpdate/README.txt

-This is the sample code for test case statys update in console using ncurses.
+This is the sample code for test case status update in console using ncurses.

 It has three columns viz Tst case name, Time taken, Status